jjclark1982/zodiac/README.md

 Filenames should be in `kebab-case`.
 JavaScript symbol names and properties should be in `camelCase`.
 JavaScript Class constructors should be in `UpperCamelCase`.
 CSS class names should be in `kebab-case`.
 Environment variables should be in `ALL_CAPS`.

+Most server modules should export a singleton.
+Most client modules should export a class constructor.

 ### Custom Backbone Events

 - `render:before` - triggered each time a view begins rendering